 Professor of Organization, Technology Management and Entrepreneurship at the University Passau

-Since 1 May 2019, Prof. Dr. Carolin Häussler has been a member of the Commission of Experts for Research and Innovation, appointed by the German Federal Government.
+Prof. Dr. Carolin Häussler has been a member of the Commission of Experts for Research and Innovation, appointed by the German Federal Government, since 1 May 2019.

-Her research focuses on innovation research and entrepreneurship.
-The gene scissors CRISPR/CAS, the rapidly advancing digitalization or the increasingly public science - the socalled Open Science - are only a few examples of how research progress continuously changes the world of life and economy.
-Professor Häussler is interested in the interfaces at which this happens and how new findings are transferred into new technologies.
-In particular, she examines the interfaces between universities, entrepreneurs, large companies or even political decision-makers in order to optimize them in the future.
-Her work has been published in numerous renowned journals and has received numerous awards.
-She works for public and private organizations as a scientific consultant and as a mentor for various start-ups.
+Her research focuses on innovation management and entrepreneurship.
+The gene scissors CRISPR/CAS, the rapidly advancing digitalisation or the increasingly public science - the so-called Open Science - are just a few examples of how research progress is continuously changing the world of life and business.
+Professor Häussler is interested in the interfaces at which this happens and how new findings are translated into new technologies.
+In particular, she examines the interfaces between universities, entrepreneurs, large companies and political decision-makers in order to optimise them.
+Her work has been published in renowned journals and has been awarded prestigious prizes.
+She works for public and private organisations as a scientific advisor and as a mentor for various start-ups.
 In recent years, her teaching has been intensively dedicated to the development of interdisciplinary study programmes in the field of Digital Technology and Entrepreneurship and in contributing to the DFG Research Training Group 2720 on “Digital Platform Ecosystems”.

 Prof. Dr. Till Requate